获得 Business Analyst 许可后可用。

 Target Marketing involves understanding your customers and market area by dividing them into segments.
 Specifically, Target Marketing uses Esri Tapestry Segmentation to classify neighborhoods into segments based on demographic and socioeconomic characteristics.
-These segments label neighborhoods with descriptive names such as Soccer Moms, Laptops and Lattes, and Barrios Urbanos.
-For example, Soccer Moms describes a population that is predominantly white, college educated, and married with children, whereas Barrios Urbanos describes a population of lower-to-medium-income, nonwhite families with children.
+These segments label neighborhoods with descriptive names such as Urban Chic and Laptops and Lattes.
+For example, Urban Chic describes a population that is made up of mostly prosperous married couples living in older suburban enclaves.
 Understanding the characteristics of your market area helps you better understand who your customers are and how to effectively reach them.
 Target Marketing can also help you identify new markets containing population clusters of demographically similar consumers with comparable lifestyle and spending patterns.

-Target Marketing is supported only with locally installed Business Analyst data and contains segmentation data.
+Target Marketing is supported only with locally installed Business Analyst data included with the ArcGIS Business Analyst Professional license and contains segmentation data.
 Esri specifically uses Tapestry Segmentation, but other segmentation systems, such as PRIZM, are also supported.
-Target Marketing is not supported with ArcGIS Online or Portal for ArcGIS.
+Target Marketing is not supported with ArcGIS Online or ArcGIS Enterprise.

-The Target Marketing wizard provides a guided workflow to analyze your customers using segmentation.
-The wizard will guide users through four key steps:
+The Target Marketing Wizard provides a guided workflow to analyze your customers using segmentation.
+The workflow will guide users through four key steps: